Daminozide: Chemistry

+In its pure form, it is an off-white, water-soluble crystalline solid.

+Known metabolites of daminozide include its precursor, UDMH.
+Daminozide exhibits very high soil mobility, alongside its soil metabolite, methanol, though the latter is low risk and not persistent.

 Modes of action

 Daminozide is classified as a plant growth regulator, a chemical sprayed on fruit to regulate their growth.
+It is absorbed through the leaves of plants, where it is thought to inhibit 2OG oxygenases, which are involved in the biosynthesis of gibberellin and ethylene.
+These hormones regulate, among other processes, fruit senescence (ripening).

 When used on fruit trees, it affects flower bud initiation, fruit maturity, fruit firmness and coloring, and preharvest drop, which together make harvest easier and keep fruit from falling off the trees before they ripen; it also improves quality of fruit at time of harvest and during storage.

 Carcinogenicity of daminozide degradation products

 When daminozide residue on fruit is consumed by mammalian species, it is catabolised into two chemical components, succinic acid (a non-toxic general intermediate in primary metabolism), and 1, 1-dimethylhydrazine ("unsymmetrical dimethylhydrazine", UDMH).
 Degradation into these products also occurs when the sprayed chemical residue remains on stored fruit, increasing with time and elevated temperature.
 UDMH has had a history of studies associating it with carcinogenic activity in animal models relevant to humans, beginning in the 1960s.